-- 1. Formation of the ATF: The Chairman of the GMEC shall guide final composition of the ATF and will not be eligible to participate.
+- 1. Formation of the ATF: The Chair of the GMEC shall guide final composition of the ATF and will not be eligible to participate.
 The ATF is formed as an ad hoc subcommittee of the Graduate Medical Education Council (GMEC) to investigate each appeal as it occurs.
 The ATF shall consist of: - a.
 Five voting members who have no direct conflict of interest by way of being part of the teaching faculty in the appellants training program, department, or institute, personal involvement with the appellant or a member of the involved faculty or any other situation which might cause the member to be prejudiced and have a preexisting opinion. - i.
 One member from the GMEC to serve as chairperson.
-This person will set a date for the meeting a maximum of 30 calendar days after the Chairman of the GMEC received written notice of the appellant's request of an appeal. - ii.
+This person will set a date for the meeting a maximum of 30 calendar days after the Chair of the GMEC received written notice of the appellant's request of an appeal. - ii.
 Three additional faculty members. - iii.
-One House Staff Representative, such as a HSA committee officer or senior resident. - iv.
+One House Staff Representative, such as a HSA committee officer or senior resident.

+iv.
 A representative from the GME Department will be present during the appeal to serve as an administrative consult to ATF regarding GME policy and procedures.
-This representative is a non-voting member. - 2.
-Appeal Task Force Solicitation of Documentation - a.
+This representative is a non-voting member.

+2. Appeal Task Force Solicitation of Documentation

+- a.
 The GME Committee Manager will solicit documentation and general information relevant to the corrective action under appeal from the appellant and the PD.
 The ATF Chair will review the documentation and make sure it is pertinent to the appeal prior to distributing to the ATF for review in advance of the meeting.
 Written documentation submitted to the ATF for deliberation, reports and minutes shall not be made available to either the PD or the appellant. - i.
 The PD will be expected to submit documentation that justifies and explains the reason for the corrective action that has been taken and is being appealed.
-This documentation may include, but is not limited to, summaries of counseling sessions, department/individual evaluations and anecdotal notes regarding specific incidents, memos or letters from other individuals who have been involved in associated incidents, action minutes of departmental educational committee meetings or any other information which appears pertinent.
+This documentation may include, but is not limited to, summaries of counseling sessions, department/individual evaluations and anecdotal notes regarding specific incidents, memos or letters from other individuals who have been involved in associated incidents, action minutes of departmental educational committee meetings or any other information which appears pertinent. - ii.
+The appellant is asked to submit any information that they feels may help to explain the grounds for the appeal. - b.
+Both the PD and the appellant will be asked to provide a list of individuals with relevant information at that time.
+That list may include: fellow trainees, various members of the faculty, Allied Health personnel, patients or anyone else who may be in a position to have direct knowledge and eventually have an impact on the appeal process decision.
+The list must include a brief two or three sentence explanation why each person is identified and what their potential input would be to the overall process.
+Members of the ATF may make recommendations as to whom they would like to interview for further clarification of events that lead to the corrective action. - i.
+The Chair of the ATF will review the list of potential individuals with relevant and decide who will or will not be invited to attend the meeting.